 Open your web browser and type in the location of your installation (i.e. type in the URL that will lead to the location where you have installed WordPress), e.g.:

-• If WordPress has been installed in your root directory, enter just your domain name (e.g. http://yourdomainname.com)
+- If you have installed WordPress in your root directory, enter just your domain name (e.g. http://yourdomainname.com)

-• If WordPress has been installed in a subfolder (e.g. blog), enter your domain name plus the subfolder (e.g. http://yourdomainname.com/blog)
+- If you have installed WordPress in a subfolder (e.g. blog), enter your domain name plus the subfolder (e.g. http://yourdomainname.com/blog)

 If all the previous steps have been completed successfully, you should see a screen similar to the one shown below.
-Select a default language for your site and click ‘Continue’ …
+Select the default language for your site and click ‘Continue’ …

 This now brings you to the famous 5-minute WordPress installation!